2025 British Columbia Teaching & Learning Council West Coast Teaching Excellence Awards

 Part 5: Student Ratings of Instruction (SRI) (See also Appendices)

-The Awards Committee understands that there is a wide diversity of methods that postsecondary institutions use to collect student feedback.
+The Awards Committee understands that there is a wide diversity of methods that post-secondary institutions use to collect student feedback.
 While the committee would prefer student evaluations of teaching, the committee will consider other methods of collecting student data on teaching effectiveness including student reflections, data from interviews, focus groups, etc.

-A) A table that contains the following information:
+B) A table that contains the following information:

-3. If the institution’s standard SRI has been used, the table should also include the following:
+If the institution’s standard SRI has been used, the table should also include the following:

-4. the number of students who responded to the SRI questionnaire in each course;
+- the number of students who responded to the SRI questionnaire in each course;

-the name and position of the person who summarized the data for the table and how the summary was prepared.
+Please include the name and position of the person who summarized the data for the table and how the summary was prepared.

 Part 6: Letters of Support—Up to six letters of support, a minimum of three, from the following groups of supporters may be included: students not currently enrolled in any of the nominee’s classes or working under their supervision, colleagues/peers with personal experience of the nominee’s teaching, or Indigenous or community members outlining the impact of student involvement as part of their course work.